AngeloDotNet/MinimalApi.Identity/README.md

 ### 🏗️ ToDo

-- [ ] Add CancellationToken to API
+- [ ] Add CancellationToken to API endpoints
-- [ ] Move email sending logic to a hosted services
+- [ ] Move email sending logic (with improvements) to a hosted service
 - [ ] Replacing exceptions with implementation of operation results
 - [ ] Replacing the hosted service email sender using Coravel jobs
 - [ ] Replacing the hosted service authorization policy updater using Coravel jobs